Residential property management insurance for growing portfolios

 Professional Liability / Errors and Omissions (E&O)

-Claims alleging negligent management, tenant screening errors, and lease administration mistakes fall under E&O. Tenant discrimination claims often require a separate Tenant Discrimination Liability endorsement.
+Negligent management, screening errors, and lease administration claims.
+Tenant discrimination often needs a separate endorsement.

 Workers Compensation

-Pays medical expenses and lost wages for employees injured on the job, rated by NCCI class code.
-Required in nearly every state once you have employees.
+Medical expenses and lost wages for injured employees, rated by NCCI class code.
+Required in nearly every state with employees.

 Fidelity Bond / Crime / Employee Dishonesty

-Residential PMs handle large volumes of security deposits and rent payments, making them targets for internal theft.
-A fidelity bond or crime policy reimburses losses from employee theft, embezzlement, and fraud.
+Your firm handles tenant deposits and rent in volume.
+A fidelity bond reimburses losses from employee theft, embezzlement, and fraud.

 Commercial Auto